Save Our Seas 2.0 Act addresses plastic debris polluting our oceans, harming marine life, and washing up on American shores

-Washington, D.C. — U.S. Senators Susan Collins and Angus King applauded the Senate’s unanimous passage of the Save Our Seas 2.0 Act.
+Washington, D.C. — U.S. Senators Susan Collins and Angus King applauded the passage of the Save Our Seas 2.0 Act by the Senate Committee on Commerce, Science, and Transportation.
 This bipartisan bill, introduced in June, seeks to tackle the problem of plastic waste on a global scale by spurring innovation and finding uses for the plastic waste that already exists to keep it from entering the oceans.
-The legislation builds on the initial progress made by the Save Our Seas Act, which was signed into law in 2018.
-The legislation now awaits consideration by the U.S. House of Representatives.
+The legislation builds on the initial progress made by the Save Our Seas Act, which was signed into law last fall.

 “Maine’s waters and Maine’s well-being are inextricably linked – meaning any threat to our oceans is also a threat to the livelihood of Maine people,” said Senator King.
-“The passage of this bill is a key step to protect our oceans for future generations of Maine people, and I hope to see this legislation pass the House soon.”
+“This is about protecting our oceans for future generations of Maine people, and I hope to see this legislation continuing to move quickly through the Congress.”

 Roughly eight million metric tons of mismanaged plastic waste from land enters the oceans each year.
 Ninety percent of this plastic enters the oceans from ten rivers, eight of which are in Asia.
 The plastic breaks down into tiny pieces that can enter the marine food chain and harm fish and wildlife and wash ashore on even the most isolated stretches of coastline.
 Plastic has been found in areas as remote as the Mariana Trench, the deepest known point in the ocean.